HandsomePhil/porkcraft/README.md

 > Do not edit or add files while the game is running.
 Fully logout and close the application before proceeding.

 ### HD Patch
 Would you like to upgrade the textures and models of the in-game assets?
-Here's how you do it:
+Here's how:
 1. Download the [ChromieCraft HD Patch](https://www.chromiecraft.com/en/downloads/).
-2. Open the installation folder you created for the game.
+2. Open your game installation folder.
-3. Extract the contents of the zip file to your `...\Data\` folder.
+3. Extract the contents of the zip file to `...\Data\`.
-4. If you run into trouble, you can always read the `readme.txt` file included in the zip folder.
+4. If you run into trouble, read the included `readme.txt`.
-5. Please note that if you install this HD Patch, you will need to follow the [Large Address Aware](#large-address-aware-windows) instructions below to prevent game client crashes when entering large cities like Shattrath or Dalaran.
+5. Important: After installing the HD Patch, follow the [Large Address Aware](#large-address-aware-windows) instructions below to prevent crashes in large cities like Shattrath or Dalaran.

 ### Large Address Aware (Windows)
 Experiencing crashes in large cities like Shattrath or Dalaran?
 Here's how to fix that:
 1. Download the [Large Address Aware.zip](https://cdn.discordapp.com/attachments/1363880440938762453/1410364158280470622/Large_Address_Aware.zip?ex=6964b43a&is=696362ba&hm=acf801d587b71f031a222a681edaa51e6f9248a9f42fdbd83764622f058c34f1&) file.
-2. Unzip the contents of the file to your installation folder.
+2. Unzip the contents into to your installation folder.
-3. Create a copy of the `wow.exe` file, renaming it to `wow_backup.exe`.
+3. Make a backup `wow.exe` by copying it and renaming the copy `wow_backup.exe`.
 4. Launch the `Large Address Aware.exe` file.
-    1. Under Step 1, click the button with three dots, and navigate to your client installation folder and select `wow.exe`, and click open.
+    1. Under Step 1, click the three-dot button, navigate to `wow.exe`, and click **Open**.
-    2. Step 2: Check the box.
+    2. Under Step 2: Check the box.
-    3. Step 3: Click save.
+    3. Under Step 3: Click **Save**.

 ### Large Address Aware (Linux)
 Experiencing crashes in large cities like Shattrath or Dalaran?
 Do you also worship at the altar of the Penguin?
 No worries — here’s how to fix that on Linux:
-1. Open your Linux WoW client launch configuration.
+1. Open your WoW client launch configuration.
 2. Navigate to **System Options**.
 3. Enable `Feral GameMode`.
 4. Under **Environment Variables**, click **Add**.